[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 In this sentence, you can also say 노래를 잘하면 “if you sing well.”

-As you can see, you can use both (으)면 and (ㄴ)다면 for sentence like this.
+As you can see, you can use both -(으)면 and -(ㄴ)다면 for sentences like this.

 Number one 잘하는다면 is the wrong conjugation.